-Tests are taken from my roof top in Burbank,
+Tests are taken from a roof top in Burbank, California.

-When I conduct tests, they are done very quickly.
-I have a receiving
+When the tests were conducted, they are done very quickly.
+There is a receiving

-receptacle above my rotator that allows me to switch antennas with no tools.
+receptacle above the rotator that allows switching antennas with no tools.

 This is very important as reception/weather conditions can change quickly.

-my antenna.
-For this condition, a medium gain antenna with good multi-path rejection
+antenna.
+For this condition, a medium gain antenna with good multi-path

 Long distance stations are picked up from San Diego, about 130 miles away at

-line of sight.
+sight.
 Due to the distance, the line of sight is actually being blocked by the

 curvature of the earth.
 San Diego is a coastal town, most of the path the signal

 travels is along the coastline.
 Because of this, weather becomes a critical

 factor in signal reception.
-In favorable weather conditions, signal
+In favorable weather conditions, signal levels can

-ducting.
-In bad weather conditions, the moisture and fog in
+tropospheric ducting.
+In bad weather conditions, the moisture and fog in the

 |Set Top Box -Tuner